keboola/developers-docs/integrate/storage/api/configurations.md

 The actual component configuration is split into three parts:

-- `configuration` node, containing arbitrary component configuration
+- `configuration` node, containing an arbitrary component configuration
-- `state` node, containing component [state file](/extend/common-interface/config-file/#state-file)
+- `state` node, containing a component [state file](/extend/common-interface/config-file/#state-file)
-- `rows` node, containing iterations of `configuration` and `state`.
+- `rows` node, containing iterations of `configuration` and `state`

-The important part is the id of the configuration you want to work with.
+The important part is the ID of the configuration you want to work with.
 In the following examples, we will use `364479526`.

 ### Configuration
 The `configuration` node maps to the [configuration file](/extend/common-interface/config-file/#configuration-file-structure).
-It can contain `storage`, `parameters`, `processors` and `authorization` child nodes (the `image_parameters` and `action` nodes found in the config file are injected at runtime and not stored in the configuration).
-The `authorization` node is set in the configuration only when [Credentials injection](/extend/common-interface/oauth/#credentials-injection) should be used, otherwise it is also set during runtime.
+It can contain the `storage`, `parameters`, `processors` and `authorization` child nodes (the `image_parameters` and `action` nodes found in the config file are injected at runtime and are not stored in the configuration).
+The `authorization` node is set in the configuration only when
+[credentials injection](/extend/common-interface/oauth/#credentials-injection) should be used, otherwise it is also set during the runtime.
 The `processors` node defines the [processors and their configuration](/extend/component/processors/).
-The most common sub-nodes stored in the `configuration` node are therefore `parameters` (containing arbitrary component configuration) and `storage` (containing [input](/extend/component/tutorial/input-mapping/) and [output mapping](/extend/component/tutorial/output-mapping/)).
+The most common sub-nodes stored in the `configuration` node are therefore `parameters` (containing an arbitrary component configuration) and `storage` (containing [input](/extend/component/tutorial/input-mapping/) and [output mapping](/extend/component/tutorial/output-mapping/)).
 Both are transferred to the
-configuration file without modification, that means that the [`storage` configuration](/extend/common-interface/config-file/#configuration-file-structure) is directly usable in the `configuration` node.
+configuration file without modification; that means that the [`storage` configuration](/extend/common-interface/config-file/#configuration-file-structure) is directly usable in the `configuration` node.
 The `parameters` node is fully dependent on the component and has no universal specification or rules.

-In the above example, the `configuration` node contains:
+In the above example, the `configuration` node contains the following:

 {% highlight json %}
 "parameters": {